 No!
 To recognize the achievements of individuals who have progressed through the ITIL v3 certification scheme there is an ITIL Managing Professional Transition Module.
 The ITIL Managing Professional Transition Module is designed for ITIL v3 candidates who are ITIL Experts or who have achieved 17 credits from across the v3 scheme.
 The transition module will cover the core elements from the ITIL Managing Professional stream.
 It will have a mandatory training element and exam, enabling v3 candidates to transition their existing designations into the new ITIL 4 certification scheme.
 Completion of this module will provide a candidate with the ITIL Managing Professional (ITIL MP) designation.

-You’ll need to take the ITIL Managing Professional Transition Module when it becomes available in 2019.
+You’ll need to take the ITIL Managing Professional Transition Module that is now available.
 The transition module consists of a certified training course and exam enabling ITIL v3 (2011 edition) certified professionals to transition to ITIL 4.
 Completion of this module will provide a candidate with the ITIL Managing Professional (ITIL MP) designation.

 ITIL 4 has been designed to help organizations meet the increasing demand from the current complex digital environment.
 The new scheme has been designed to be backwards compatible with ITIL v3 and streamlined to encourage conversion beyond ITIL Foundation level.
 The ITIL 4 Certification Scheme comprises of the following modules: